Timeline of United States discoveries: Eighteenth century

-Palmyra Atoll, a territory of the United States, a Pacific Remote Islands Marine National Monument, and a part of the wider United States Minor Outlying Islands, is a 4.6 sqmi atoll located in the North Pacific Ocean almost due south of the Hawaiian Islands, roughly halfway between the U.S. state of Hawaii and the U.S. territory of American Samoa.
+Palmyra Atoll, a territory of the United States, part of the Pacific Islands Heritage Marine National Monument, and a part of the wider United States Minor Outlying Islands, is a 4.6 sqmi atoll located in the North Pacific Ocean almost due south of the Hawaiian Islands, roughly halfway between the U.S. state of Hawaii and the U.S. territory of American Samoa.
 The atoll consists of an extensive reef, two shallow lagoons, and some 50 sand and reef-rock islets and bars covered with lush, tropical vegetation.
 The islets of the atoll are all connected, except Sand Island and the two Home Islets in the west and Barren Island in the east.
 The largest island is Cooper Island in the north, followed by Kaula Island in the south.
 Cooper Island is privately owned by The Nature Conservancy and managed as a nature reserve.
 The rest of the atoll is managed by the United States Fish and Wildlife Service and is directly administered by the Office of Insular Affairs, an agency of the United States Department of Interior.
 Palmyra Atoll's history is long and colorful.
 It was first sighted on June 14, 1798, by Captain Edmund Fanning and officially discovered in 1802 by Captain Sawle of the American ship Palmyra.